aquariusjr10/Machine-learning-projects/Human Activity Recognition (HAR) for ADL Analysis/README.md

   - Gradient Boosting (XGBoost)
 - **Develops** a deep learning model using LSTM.
 - **Evaluates** and compares model performances.
-- **Deploys** a simple Streamlit app for real-time activity prediction.

 ## Dataset